 Craft & Community

-The community is core to everything we do as dictacted by the affirmation Dignity in labour.
+The community is core to everything we do as dictated by the affirmation Dignity in labour.
 We pay our partners, suppliers and artisans fairly in accordance with their local prices and abhor any practices such as the use of slave labour or the deprivation and displacement of local communities.
 The nature of our work means we are always in contact with a diverse array of peoples, tribes, cultures, communities and customs, and in all instances we work without discrimination.

 The preservation of long held crafts passed through generations such as weaving, dying, embroidery, leather work, metal work, fabrication and many others is a key component of our business.
-Our affirmation No longevity in mediocrity is testament to this and we ensure that locally designed products are developed by skilled local craftmanship with benefits to the local economy and the environment at large.
+Our affirmation No longevity in mediocrity is testament to this and we ensure that locally designed products are developed by skilled local craftsmanship with benefits to the local economy and the environment at large.

 Often we have a need for tools and services which are too costly, too clumsy, too slow or too difficult to use.
 We've created our own in-house tools and services that help simplify our business, and share services that support the brand's wider vision.
 This is backed by the affirmation Break the constructs of habit.
 Learn & unlearn constantly.